 These stunning large butterflies were admired for a while and a slightly tatty Swallowtail was photographed nectaring on a Cotton Thistle nearby.
 Cleopatra was spotted and several of the group took the opportunity to cool off by paddling in a shallow area of the river which was very refreshing.
 We had lunch here and enjoyed the Pashas a little longer before heading back up the mountain.

 Our next port of call was at Mega Spilaio monastery where we had a gentle wander up the slopes and round the grounds.
 We were treated to impressive views over the valley and the gorge in the bottom while Crag Martins wheeled overhead and flew up to the cliff face above.
 The call of a Peregrine Falcon alerted us to its presence and we watched it dance on the updrafts at the top edge of the rock face.
 An Eastern Rock Grayling was admired alighting on the path ahead of us while Clouded Yellow, Ilex Hairstreak and Balkan Marbled White were noted elsewhere.
-Silver Washed Fritillary and Red Admiral were spotted almost immediately and a Southern Swallowtail nectared alongside them on a patch of Red Valerian growing out of a wall.
-It fooled us all into thinking it a Scarce Swallowtail for some time but was eventually noted to be different.
+Silver-washed Fritillary and Red Admiral were spotted almost immediately and a Southern Swallowtail nectared alongside them on a patch of Red Valerian growing out of a wall.
+It fooled us all into thinking it a Scarce Swallowtail for some time but was eventually noted to be different and garnered a little more attention.
 A few of the group ventured into the monastery to admire the extraordinary murals.